-The business concept for eGro is their agricultural and supply chain methods that differentiate them from anyone else in the field.
+The model that eGro has developed on our agricultural and supply chain methods that differentiate from anyone else in the field.
 Implementing the system into developing nations will allow them to produce a variety of products and simultaneously fight climate change and provide income for local farmers.